 Parent, Scholar and Community Relations

-⮚ The Board, or an administrative panel selected by the Board, hears scholar suspension and expulsion or involuntary removal matters.
+⮚ The Board, or an administrative panel selected by the Board, hears scholar suspension and expulsion matters.

-⮚ The Board, following the suspension or expulsion, or involuntary removal hearing or following the Administrative Panel’s recommendation, makes the final decision regarding suspension or expulsion. , or involuntary removal of scholars.
+⮚ The Board, following the suspension or expulsion, hearing or following the Administrative Panel’s recommendation, makes the final decision regarding suspension or expulsion. ,

 ⮚ The Board reviews and approves scholar and parent policies and any proposed amendments thereto.